MarlinFirmware/Configurations/config/examples/Velleman/K8400/Dual-head/README.md

 Single and dual head configurations provided.
 Copy the correct Configuration.h and Configuration_adv.h to the /src/config directory.

+> [!NOTE]
-**NOTE: This configuration includes the community sourced feed rate fix.
-Use 100% feed rate in Repetier!**
+> This configuration includes the community sourced feed rate fix.
+Use 100% feed rate in Repetier!

 For implementation and updated K8400 firmware, see https://github.com/birkett/Velleman-K8400-Firmware